2022–23 SailGP championship

-The 2022–23 SailGP Championship is the third season of the SailGP championship.
+The 2022–23 SailGP Championship was the third season of the SailGP championship.

 Entries

 Team changes

 Canada and Switzerland joined the championship, increasing the number of teams to nine.

 Japan SailGP Team participation has been indefinitely paused during the 2022–23 season due to a shortage of F50 yachts.
 Since new entrants Canada and Switzerland are self-funded, Japan was selected from the centrally-funded teams to give up their yacht due to a lack of sponsorship for the team.
 Japan's former helm and CEO Nathan Outteridge has since signed onto the Swiss SailGP Team and served as skipper in recent regattas.

 Calendar

 Four new venues joined the schedule with the additions of Chicago, Dubai, Singapore and New Zealand.
 Italy will not continue as a venue for this season.
 Denmark's location moved from Aarhus to Copenhagen.
 Sydney was not on the original schedule, but later entered into a three-year contract to start with the third season.